-The city council shall be comprised of the mayor and said four councilmen, and shall be the legislative body of the city, each of the members of which, including the mayor, shall have the right to vote upon all questions coming before it.
+Section 11.
+THE COUNCIL: The Council shall be comprised of the Mayor and said four Councilmen, and shall be the legislative body of the city, each of the members of which, including the Mayor, shall have the right to vote upon all questions coming before it.

-Two councilmen shall be elected at each general municipal election and shall hold office for the term of four years each from and after the Monday next succeeding the day of such election, and until their successors are elected and qualified; provided, however, that four councilmen shall be elected at the first general municipal election held under the provisions of this Charter.
-The two councilmen receiving the highest number of votes at said first election shall hold office for the full term of four years each, and the remaining two councilmen elected thereat shall hold office for the term of two years each, from and after the Monday next succeeding the second Monday in May, 1925, and until their successors are elected and qualified.
+Two Councilmen shall be elected at each general municipal election and shall hold office for the term of four years each from and after the Tuesday next succeeding the day of such election, and until their successors are elected and qualified; provided, however, that four Councilmen shall be elected at the first general municipal election held under the provisions of this charter.
+The two Councilmen receiving the highest number of votes at said first election shall hold office for the full term of four years each, and the remaining two Councilmen elected thereat shall hold office for the term of two years each, from and after the Monday next succeeding the second Monday in May, 1925, and until their successors are elected and qualified.

-The councilmen shall receive no compensation, and no councilman shall be eligible to hold any other office or employment with the city, except as a member of any board, commission, or committee, thereof, of which he is constituted such member by general law.
+The Councilmen shall receive no compensation, and no Councilman shall be eligible to hold any other office or employment with the city, except as a member of any board, commission, or committee, thereof, of which he is constituted such member by general law.

-All powers granted to and vested in the City of Monterey by law or by the provisions of this Charter shall, except as herein otherwise provided, be exercised by the council, to be designated the "Council of the City of Monterey."
-The council shall be the governing body of the city and, subject to the express limitations of this Charter, shall be vested with all powers necessary or convenient for a complete and adequate system of municipal government, consistent with the Constitution of the state, including all powers now or hereafter granted by general law to boards of trustees of cities of the sixth class.
+All powers granted to and vested in the City of Monterey by law or by the provisions of this charter shall, except as herein otherwise provided, be exercised by the Council, to be designated the "Council of the City of Monterey."
+The Council shall be the governing body of the city, and subject to the express limitations of this charter, shall be vested with all powers necessary or convenient for a complete and adequate system of municipal government, consistent with the constitution of the state, including all powers now or hereafter granted by general law to boards of trustees of cities of the sixth class.
+(Amended May 1967)